caiyuxiang/caiyuxiang.github.io/_pages/about.md

 **Yuxiang Cai**, Yingchun Yang, Yongheng Shang, Zhenqian Chen, Zhengwei Shen, Jianwei Yin*

 <!-- [**Project**](https://scholar.google.com/citations?view_op=view_citation&hl=zh-CN&user=DhtAFkwAAAAJ&citation_for_view=DhtAFkwAAAAJ:ALROH1vI_8AC) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong> -->
 - We propose a novel IterDANet for cross-domain semantic segmentation of remote sensing images.
-IterDANet clusters the diverse target domain into multiple subdomains on the basis of InterDA and ER and iteratively reduces the intra-domain gap in remote sensing images.
-For all we know, IterDANet is the first study on unsupervised iterative IntraDA for remotely sensed semantic segmentation.
+IterDANet clusters the diverse target domain into multiple subdomains on the basis of inter-domain adaptation (InterDA) and entropy-based ranking (ER) and iteratively reduces the intra-domain gap in remote sensing images.
+For all we know, IterDANet is the first study on unsupervised iterative intra-domain adaptation (IntraDA) for remotely sensed semantic segmentation.
-- We propose a new GSS, which is a practical assessment approach, to reduce the impact of the instability issue of the GAN-based I2I translation and enhance the performance of InterDA, which is the basis of IntraDA.
+- We propose a new generator selection strategy (GSS), which is a practical assessment approach, to reduce the impact of the instability issue of the GAN-based image-to-image (I2I) translation and enhance the performance of InterDA, which is the basis of IntraDA.
 The proposed GSS can assess all intermediate image generators during the training phase and select a well-trained generator for I2I-based InterDA.
-- We propose a new PLGS to further improve the performance of IntraDA module and SSL methods.
+- We propose a new pseudolabel generation strategy (PLGS) to further improve the performance of IntraDA module and self-supervised learning (SSL) methods.
 The proposed PLGS takes advantages of the combination of softmax probability and entropy as the confidence assessment and removes both high-entropy and low-confident predictions to produce more accurate pseudolabels.
 </div>
 </div>